Enterprise Applications, Information, Web

 • WebServices and Application Servers

-• UDDI implimentation and governance.
+• UDDI implementation and governance.

 • EAI, EII, ETL.